 With an iconic red and black flannel plaid and a short, lace-up knicker style, these wool pants made by Woolrich (and branded Penn-Rich) look a little funny.
 But that doesn’t change the fact that they are the best hunting pants I’ve ever owned.

 I inherited them from my grandfather, who had inherited them from my great grandfather.
 Maybe that makes me a little biased.

-But the fact remains, these pants, made in the USA shortly before World War II, are exceptionally warm, breathable and wind and water resistant.
+But the fact remains that these pants, made in the USA shortly before World War II, are exceptionally warm, breathable and wind and water-resistant.

 Time Tested Wool